LiuGangKingston/FORTRAN-CSV-TIKZ/README.md

           and
      Shiwei Huang (huang937@gmail.com)

 It is absolutely a good idea to combine FORTRAN computing and Tikz drawing powers.
+To do this, we may use FORTRAN to perform all key computations, then output all needed results into CSV files.
+Since Latex/Tikz can read CSV data files, it can draw figures accordingly.
+So CSV plays a key role in this scheme.
+Coding FORTRAN for generating CSV files should be done very very carefully.